Hi, I’m Magda.

 I’d made changes to my lifestyle as I prepared for treatment.

-My alcohol intake was moderate before (thrice a week), but I completely stopped after my diagnosis.
+Before, I was drinking thrice a week, but I completely stopped after my diagnosis.

-I began exercising and smoked less, and switched to a healthier diet too.
+I exercised more and smoked less frequently, and switched to a healthier diet too.

 I have completed treatment for cancer, though I am still taking medication.

-Throughout my journey, I did not change my treatment plan and I continued to receive treatment from the same doctor.
+Throughout my journey, I did not change my treatment plan of a lumpectomy, chemo and targeted therapy, and I continued to receive treatment from the same doctor.

 After deciding on my treatment plan, I was more motivated about the treatment journey going forward.